dougeby/IntuneDocs/intune/certficates-pfx-configure.md

 - **Imported PFX Certificates Connector for Microsoft Intune**: If you plan to use S/MIME email encryption, use the Intune portal to download the connector for *Imported PFX certificates*.
 Go to **Device configuration** > **Certificate Connectors** > **Add**, and follow the *Steps to install connector for Imported PFX certificates*.
 Use the download link in the portal to start download of the installer **PfxCertificateConnectorBootstrapper.exe**.

   This connector handles requests for PFX files imported to Intune for S/MIME email encryption for a specific user.

-  > [!NOTE]
-  > As of January 2019, the PFX certificate connector has the capability to automatically update itself when new versions become available.
-To use this capability, you must:
+  This PFX certificate connector has the capability to automatically update itself when new versions become available.
+To use the update capability, you must:
-  > - Download and update the PFX Certificate Connector on your server.
+  - Download and update the PFX Certificate Connector on your server.
-  > - Open firewalls to allow the connector to reach **autoupdate.msappproxy.net** on port **443**.
+  - Open firewalls to allow the connector to reach **autoupdate.msappproxy.net** on port **443**.

 - **Windows Server**: You use a Windows Server to host: